Benign breast lumps

 Benign (non-cancerous) breast lumps can appear anywhere in your breast.
 They may or may not be painful, and can be large or small.
 Sometimes, a lump can develop alongside other symptoms.

-See your GP if you develop any of the following symptoms.
+See your GP if you get any of the following symptoms.

 • A lump or thickening in your breast or armpit.

-• A change in the shape or position of your nipple – for instance, if it starts turning inwards towards your breast (becomes inverted).
+• A change in the shape or position of your nipple.
+An example is if it starts turning in towards your breast.

 • Discharge from one or both nipples.